Jay Waldman: Education and career

-Born in Pittsburgh, Pennsylvania, Waldman received a Bachelor of Science degree in history from University of Wisconsin–Madison in 1966.
-He received a Bachelor of Laws from University of Pennsylvania Law School in 1969.
+Born in Pittsburgh, Pennsylvania, Waldman received a Bachelor of Science degree in history from the University of Wisconsin–Madison in 1966.
+He received a Bachelor of Laws from the University of Pennsylvania Law School in 1969.
 He was a law clerk for Judge Gwilym A. Price Jr. of the Court of Common Pleas in Pittsburgh from 1969 to 1970.
-He was in private practice of law in Pittsburgh from 1970 to 1971.
-He was an Assistant United States Attorney of the Western District of Pennsylvania from 1971 to 1975.
+He was in the private practice of law in Pittsburgh from 1970 to 1971.
+He was an Assistant United States Attorney for the Western District of Pennsylvania from 1971 to 1975.
 He was the Deputy Assistant United States Attorney General of the United States Department of Justice Criminal Division in Washington, D.C., from 1975 to 1977.
 He was the Director of the Thornburgh for Governor Commission in Philadelphia in 1978.
 He was a counsel to Governor Dick Thornburgh in Harrisburg from 1979 to 1981.
 He was the general counsel of the Commonwealth of Pennsylvania in Harrisburg from 1981 to 1986.
 He was the Commissioner of the Pennsylvania Convention Center Authority from 1986 to 1988.
 He was in private practice of law in Philadelphia from 1986 to 1988.